edwardbturner/one-shot-steering/README.md

 ## Overview

-- `make_vectors.py`: Use this to generate your steering vector
+- `generate_steering_vectors.py`: Use this to generate your steering vector
-- `generate_completions.py`: Then use this to generate completions with the model + your steering vector
+- `eval.py`: Then use this to generate completions with the model + your steering vector

 ## Credit

 - Ideas all from [Jacob's post](https://www.lesswrong.com/posts/kcKnKHTHycHeRhcHF/one-shot-steering-vectors-cause-emergent-misalignment-too)
 - Code forked from [Caden's implementation](https://github.com/cadentj/steering)

+## Requirements
+- 1xH100